Our Services

 Helpful Resources

-Atopic dermatitis is a chronic eczema in which a weakened skin barrier and an overactive immune system, often with genetic risk and triggers like dry air, fragrances, sweat, or infections, cause dry, itchy, inflamed skin.
+Atopic dermatitis is a chronic form of eczema caused by a weakened skin barrier and an overactive immune system.
+Genetic risk factors and triggers like dry air, fragrances, sweat, or infections lead to dry, itchy, inflamed skin.

-Medically approved next steps include daily thick moisturizers after gentle lukewarm bathing, trigger avoidance, short courses of topical steroids or non steroid anti inflammatory creams, and for tougher cases phototherapy or systemic treatments, with urgent care for infection, fever, severe pain, or rapid spread.
-There are several factors to consider for choosing the right plan and when to seek care; see the complete guidance below to understand what could change your next steps.
+Medically approved treatments include daily thick moisturizers applied after gentle lukewarm bathing, trigger avoidance, short courses of topical steroids, and non-steroid anti-inflammatory creams.
+Severe cases may require phototherapy or systemic treatments.
+Seek urgent care for signs of infection, fever, severe pain, or rapid spread.

 Atopic dermatitis is a chronic inflammatory skin condition that causes dry, itchy, and irritated skin.
 It's the most common type of eczema and affects both children and adults.
 While it's not contagious, it can be persistent, uncomfortable, and sometimes disruptive to daily life.